nvb-uy/Hispanic-Translations-Project/README.md

 ## Review Process
 After doing a PR, you will be reviewed by approved moderators, and if needed, changes will be requested or made.
+Once approved it'll get uploaded as a resourcepack and translators/proofreaders will receive the rewards from the project.

 ## Translation Rules
 The general translation rules are: